How to Protect Your Photos from Being Copied Online 2025

 Compress Images to Lower Quality

-Compressing images can act as a deterrent against unauthorized use while maintaining acceptable visual quality for online display.
-A study by IEEE Transactions on Information Forensics and Security found that compressed images are 43% less likely to be stolen compared to their high-quality counterparts.
+Compressed images are less desirable for unauthorized printing or redistribution.
+A study by the IEEE Transactions on Information Forensics and Security found compressed images are 43% less likely to be stolen than high-quality versions.

 Add Watermarks to Your Images

-Watermarking adds a visible deterrent against unauthorized use while reinforcing your ownership.
-Research from the Journal of Digital Imaging shows that watermarked images are 65% less likely to be used without permission.
+Watermarking acts as a strong visual deterrent to theft and reinforces ownership.
+According to the Journal of Digital Imaging, watermarked images are 65% less likely to be used without permission.

 Register Your Copyright